For this Raspberry Pi Kiosk tutorial, we will be showing you how you can set up your Pi as a Kiosk using the popular web browser, Chromium.

 6. Your Raspberry Pi should now restart and be running at the specified resolution.

 By now you should have your Raspberry Pi successfully booting into the Kiosk mode of Chromium.
-If you have any issues with this Raspberry Pi kiosk tutorial or want to leave feedback, then feel free to sign up for our forums.
+If you have any issues with this Raspberry Pi kiosk tutorial or want to leave feedback, then feel free to leave a comment below.